smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 * Register one or more fixed, fully-specified launch URL with the EHR
 * Register a fixed, fully-specified `redirect_uri` with the EHR

-## SMART authorization and retrieval of FHIR resources: overview
+## SMART authorization & FHIR access: overview

 An app (confidential or public) can launch from within an existing EHR session ("EHR launch"), or as a standalone app.
 If the app launches from an existing